Tajbir23/realtime-chat-app/README.md

 - **Message delete:** Message delete for me
 - **Message unsent:** Message unsent for everyone
 - **Message edit:** Message edit for everyone
+- **Unsent message can't unsent:** unsent message can't unsent again but unsent message can delete for me
+- **One time edit message:** One time edit message for everyone

 ## Technologies